nuagenetworks/nuage-metroae/Documentation/DOCKER.md

 * Image files for VCS or VNS deployments must be available locally.

 ## Installation

+The MetroÆ container is installed and managed using the `metroae` command.
+You install this command on your local system by installing the MetroÆ rpm that is available at the root of this repo.

-* Install MetroÆ rpm in the github repo using the rpm command `rpm -i  MetroAE-[release]-[build].noarch.rpm`
+* Install MetroÆ rpm using the rpm command
+    `rpm -i  MetroAE-[release]-[build].noarch.rpm`
-* RPM installs `metroae` command in /usr/local/bin directory.
-Additionally creates a directory in /opt by name metroae to store `metroae` command logs and container setup information
+* The `metroae` command will then be available in the /usr/local/bin directory.
+The installation also creates the directory `/opt/metroae` where command metadata, command logs, and container setup information are stored.
+Once the rpm has been installed, you are ready to run the `metroae` command.

 ## The metroae Command
 The metroae command is at the heart of interacting with the MetroÆ container.
-It is delivered from the github repo.
 It is used both to manage the container and to execute MetroÆ inside the container.
 You can access all of the command options via `./metroae <action | workflow> [deployment] [options]`.

 ### metroae Container Management Command Options